tractor/tractor-website/reference-tracts.md

     mkdir /expts/hnt-genu
     cd /expts/hnt-genu

 Next we observe that the point (6,22,14) - in millimetre coordinates - appears to be within the genu in an MNI standard space brain volume.
-A suitable location such as this can be chosen using [FSL's data viewer](http://www.fmrib.ox.ac.uk/fsl/fslview/index.html).
+A suitable location such as this can be chosen using `tractor view` or [FSL's data viewer](http://www.fmrib.ox.ac.uk/fsl/fslview/index.html).
 We see the location shown on a slice of the MNI white matter map below:

 ![genu seed point location](genu-point.png)